 In Japan, Many Still Living On The Edge

-LINDA WERTHEIMER, host:
+LINDA WERTHEIMER, Host:

 Outside the danger zone, people are trying to resume normal lives, but it's not so easy, as NPR's John Burnett reports from the city of Soma.

-On Thursday, the government said it's considering expanding the mandatory restricted zone because people in the area may be exposed to dangerous accumulated doses of radiation.
+JOHN BURNETT: On Thursday, the government said it's considering expanding the mandatory restricted zone because people in the area may be exposed to dangerous accumulated doses of radiation.
 Such is the precarious reality in Soma.

 BURNETT: Across from the train station is a traditional Japanese noodle restaurant.
 Diners sit on tatami mats and eat at low tables.
 On either side of the entrance are small piles of salt, thought to purify the restaurant and ward off demons and bad luck.
 In these tense times, owner Yoshitake Sasaki depends on more than salt to keep him safe.

-Mr. YOSHITAKE SASAKI: (Through translator) We have to believe.
+YOSHITAKE SASAKI: (Through translator) We have to believe.
 We're not just getting our information from Tokyo Electric.
 We're getting it from the government, the nuclear safety commish and other sources.
 For us, life is not that different than before the disaster.
 The level of radiation is so low that it doesn't even have an effect on our health.

-The manager, Yuske Kameda(ph), steps to the side of the game room to talk about his fears of radiation.
+BURNETT: The manager, Yuske Kameda(ph), steps to the side of the game room to talk about his fears of radiation.
 He says he doesn't particularly trust what Tokyo Electric is telling them about the threat of radiation exposure.

-Mr. YUSKE KAMEDA: (Through translation) So I usually do long sleeves, long pants.
+YUSKE KAMEDA: (Through translation) So I usually do long sleeves, long pants.
 When I go home, I wear a hood and, of course, a mask.

 BURNETT: In the pachinko parlor, we meet a friendly man who gives his name as Take(ph).
 He says he got so bored staying inside his house in Minamisoma by order of the authorities that he drove to Soma for some entertainment.

-Mr. TAKE: In Minamisoma, something is all closing right there.
+SASAKI: In Minamisoma, something is all closing right there.
 That's why I come here.
 I play pachinko, and then I spend money and then spend (unintelligible).

 BURNETT: The displays inside a brightly lit, American-style supermarket are piled with bananas from the Philippines, mackerel from the Pacific and the long, skinny gobo root.
 Manager Kazunori Sato(ph) says the only products he's having a hard time getting are yoghurt and natto, a traditional Japanese food of fermented soybeans.
 They've been able to re-source all the foods that are banned from the nuclear contamination area, such as seafood, leafy vegetables and milk.

 KAZUNORI SATO: (Foreign language spoken)

-In front of the store, Mayumi Sato sits on a bench chatting on her cell phone.
+BURNETT: In front of the store, Mayumi Sato sits on a bench chatting on her cell phone.
 She says her family fled Soma a few days after the tsunami, when they heard about the explosions at the nuclear plant down the road.
 When they saw Soma was outside the danger zone, they decided to return last Sunday.

-Ms. MAYUMI SATO: (Through translation) I'm not as worried as I was, but I'm still concerned.
+MAYUMI SATO: (Through translation) I'm not as worried as I was, but I'm still concerned.
 I have a 1-year-old and a child in elementary school.
 I won't let them go outside to play.
 And I buy mineral water instead of drinking tap water.

-John Burnett, NPR News, Sendai, Japan.
+BURNETT: John Burnett, NPR News, Sendai, Japan.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.